Reallocation, Renewal and Reduction of Canada Research Chairs (CRCs) at Memorial University

 Proposals will be assessed by a Selection Committee whose members are drawn from all campuses.
 Co-chaired by the Vice-President (Research) and Provost and Vice-President (Academic), the Selection Committee will be comprised of 2 Associate Vice-Presidents, 2 Deans and 2 Department Heads (or equivalent).
 Proposals will be adjudicated and ranked using the following general criteria (in no particular order):

 i.
-Consistency with Memorials Strategic Research Framework, Memorials Strategic Plan (or
+Consistency with Memorial's Strategic Research Framework, Memorial's Strategic Plan (or equivalent), and the Strategic Research Plan (or equivalent) of the Faculty/School/Campus;

 a) It is recommended that units develop and make explicit CRC leadership expectations.